-Last night at dinner, little E nearly broke my heart, which as we’ve previously determined is hard to do lol.
+Last night at dinner, Little E nearly broke my heart, which as we’ve previously determined is hard to do lol.
 I mentioned to the kids that on Sunday I invited my Dad (and by association my Mom) out for lunch for Father’s Day, and asked them if they had any suggestions of where they’d like to go.
 We are fairly close with my parents, having lived with them for almost 2 years during my divorce, and now see them probably 1-2 times a week, since my parents LOVE my kids.
-Which, yeah of course, I get it, every grandparent loves their grandchildren, but my kids hold a special place in my parent’s heart.
+Which, yeah of course, I get it, every grandparent loves their grandchildren, but my kids hold an extra special place in my parent’s heart.

-Anyways, when I mentioned the lunch to the kids, I said maybe we could make a little gift for Nonno (Italian for Grandpa) to give him at lunch, or if they wanted, they could give him the Father’s Day gift they were most likely doing up at school/daycare and little E got a little upset.
+Anyways, when I mentioned the lunch to the kids, I said maybe we could make a little gift for Nonno (Italian for Grandpa) to give him at lunch, or if they wanted, they could give him the Father’s Day gift they were most likely doing up at school/daycare and Little E got a little upset.
 I guess at daycare, he choose not to make a Father’s Day gift because he didn’t want to give one to E. It never occurred to him that he could still make it, but give it to someone else, although in years past my kids have gifted their school/homemade crafts to my Dad during the holiday, since E has never been around.
-I asked little E why he had chosen not to participate in the activity, and he said he didn’t want to say because it was rude.
+I asked Little E why he had chosen not to participate in the activity, and he said he didn’t want to say because it was rude.
 So I explained that anything he had to say to me was ok right now, and that all his feelings about this situation were important and valid to have, and he wouldn’t get in trouble for feeling/expressing them now.

-So he said he didn’t want to make E a present, because in his words “E is lazy and boring.”
+So he said he hadn’t wanted to make E a present, because in his words “E is lazy and boring.”
 Wow, way to hit the nail on the head!
 Little E will be 7 next month and has totally figured out this E thing.
 He said he doesn’t like to spend time with E because all he does is sit there.
-He doesn’t play with him and doesn’t even talk with him, so therefore little E doesn’t feel he “deserves” a gift for Father’s Day, because he isn’t a good Father.
+He doesn’t play with him and doesn’t even talk with him, so therefore Little E doesn’t feel he “deserves” a gift for Father’s Day, because he isn’t a good Father.
 So I explained that if he doesn’t want to make E a gift, I would never force him to.
 A gift is for someone to express your feelings, not just because it’s a holiday.
 So if your feelings are that you don’t like the person, then don’t get them a gift.
-But then I reminded him, on the other hand, if he does enjoy someone’s company and feel they “deserve” a gift, then he didn’t need to wait for a holiday.
+But then I reminded him, on the other hand, if he does enjoy someone’s company and feel they “deserve” a gift, then he didn’t need to wait for a holiday to give them one.
 I also told him that if he felt he missed out on an opportunity to make something for Father’s Day that he could’ve potentially given to someone else like Nonno, I would help him come up with another craft to do.

-Until then though, I’ll prep once again for the onslaught of do-gooders who will comment on my single mom status, and “how do I do it” stuff.
+Until then though, I’ll prep once again for the onslaught of do-gooders who will comment on my single mom status, and the “how do I do it” stuff.
 Same as Mother’s Day… but perhaps even more annoying if possible.
 While attempting to maintain my composure and focus on raising my kids.
 Hopefully I’m doing it “right.”

 -Clean Bandit Feat.
 Sean Paul & Anne-Marie/Rockabye-